-LE VEL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place upport and Student upport Team - may be ppropriate when student as no prior incidents and nterventions have not appropriate whe been put in place to address behave behavior has co- negatively affect Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school Offense: (40) Tardiness Tardiness to class or school.
-All Students (K-12) • • INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (39) Unauthorize 1 Unauthorized absence from school, including of cutting classes, excl uding truancy.
-K-5 students • • 6-12 students • • Offense: (38) Dressing or gooming in a wearing items of an obscene vay that causes disa ruption or danger, b y wearing accessories in Dressing or grooming in a w vay that causes disa ruption or danger, b y wearing accessories in Dressing or grooming in a wearing items of an obscene vay that causes disa ruption or danger, b y wearing accessories in Dressing or grooming in a wearing items of an obscene K-5 students vay that causes dist e nature, or by wea nd/or use and/or s r sale and/or distril o, aerosol chemica ruption or danger, buring items that state sale and/or distribution of tobacco properties. y wearing accessories in e or depict matters of a v ulgar or of huffing sul bstances substances Dressing or grooming in a wearing items of an obscene wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession and Possession and/or use and/o (including, but not limited to vay that causes dist e nature, or by wea nd/or use and/or s r sale and/or distril o, aerosol chemica ruption or danger, buring items that state sale and/or distribution of tobacco properties. y wearing accessories in e or depict matters of a v ulgar or of huffing sul bstances substances Dressing or grooming in a wearing items of an obscene wearing items of a second obscene wearing items of a s vay that causes dist e nature, or by wea nd/or use and/or s r sale and/or distril o, aerosol chemica ruption or danger, buring items that state sale and/or distribution of tobacco properties. y wearing accessories in e or depict matters of a v ulgar or of huffing sul bstances substances Dressing or grooming in a wearing items of an obscene wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession at Possession and/or use and/o (including, but not limited to The prohibited substances we K-5 students nd/or use and/or service and/or use and/or service ruption or danger, buring items that state sale and/or distribution of tobacco puls and inhalants) at y wearing accessories in e or depict matters of a v ulgar or of huffing sul bstances substances Dressing or grooming in a wearing items of an obscene wearing items of an obscene K-5 students Offense: (37) Possession an Possession and/or use and/o (including, but not limited to The prohibited substances we K-5 students Offense: (36) Repeatedly department of the prohibited substances we were substances we were substances were nd/or use and/or service and/or use and/or service ruption or danger, buring items that state sale and/or distribution of tobacco puls and inhalants) at y wearing accessories in e or depict matters of a v ulgar or of huffing sul bstances substances
+T 14 6 LEV VEL 2 LEVEL 3 LEVEL 4 Support and Student Support Team - may be appropriate when student has no prior incidents and appropriate whe been put in place to address behave behavior has con e in the classroom vior but the ntinued to t the learning of Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school Offense: (40) Tardiness Tardiness to class or school.
+All Students (K-12) • • INAPPROPRIATE OR DI BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (39) Unauthorized Unauthorized absence from school, including cutting classes, excl uding truancy.
+K-5 students • • 6-12 students • • Offense: (38) Dressing or g ption or danger wearing items of an obscene y wearing accessories in y wearing accessories in wearing items of an obscene y wearing accessories in wearing items of an obscene K-5 students nd/or use and/or sr sale and/or distrilo, aerosol chemica sale and/or distribution of tobacco pr y wearing accessories in e or depict matters of a vertical transfer of tobacco production of tobacco productio ulgar or of ets and/or rettes) and huffing sul bstances substances Wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession ar Possession and/or use and/or (including, but not limited to nd/or use and/or sr sale and/or distrilo, aerosol chemica sale and/or distribution of tobacco pr y wearing accessories in e or depict matters of a vertical transfer of tobacco production of tobacco productio ulgar or of ets and/or rettes) and huffing sul bstances substances Wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession and Possession and/or use and/or (including, but not limited to The prohibited substances w nd/or use and/or sr sale and/or distrilo, aerosol chemica sale and/or distribution of tobacco pr y wearing accessories in e or depict matters of a vertical transfer of tobacco production of tobacco productio ulgar or of ets and/or rettes) and huffing sul bstances substances Wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession ar Possession and/or use and/or (including, but not limited to The prohibited substances w K-5 students nd/or use and/or so a sale and/or distrile, aerosol chemica vill be confiscated. esale and/or distribution of tobacco pils and inhalants) at y wearing accessories in a cor depict matters of a vector of tobacco product oducts (including e-ciga school, in school vehicle ulgar or of ets and/or rettes) and huffing sul bstances substances Wearing items of an obscene K-5 students 6-12 students Offense: (37) Possession ar Possession and/or use and/or (including, but not limited to The prohibited substances w K-5 students 6-12 students Offense: (36) Repeatedly d nd/or use and/or so a sale and/or distrile, aerosol chemica vill be confiscated. esale and/or distribution of tobacco pils and inhalants) at y wearing accessories in a cor depict matters of a vector of tobacco product oducts (including e-ciga school, in school vehicle ulgar or of ets and/or rettes) and huffing sul bstances substances